 The Art of Journaling

-Sharing feelings through a journal, a special place to unleash emotions, can help reduce stress and increase emotional intelligence.
-We are entitled to those feelings, whether it is anger towards someone, untangling a messy situation, or self-reflection, a journal is a safe place to vent, blurt out, and brag without appearing foolish.
-If we are encouraged to be non-judgmental, peace-loving humanitarians who endure every situation with strength, patience, grace, and a smile, a journal can be that dark place where it is okay to have that epic Charlie Sheen or Kanye West style rant and still have friends.
+Sharing feelings through a journal, a special place to unleash those raw and unfiltered emotions, can help bridge the dichotomy by reducing stress as well as increasing emotional and social intelligence.
+We are entitled to those messy feelings, whether it is anger towards someone, untangling a confusing situation, or self-reflection, a journal is a safe place to vent, blurt out, and brag without appearing foolish.
+If we are encouraged to be non-judgmental, peace-loving humanitarians who endure every situation with strength, patience, grace, and a smile, a journal can be that dark place where it is okay to have humanly and epic rants, while keeping your friends.

 Journaling is more of an art than a science.
 There are no rules with journaling.
 It only takes one word to start.
 Here are a few guidelines for that first word: